fictzio/rpg-markdown/README.md

 > !
 November 2020, I'm bringing this to life again!

-# Purpose of RPG Markdown
+# RPG Markdown

-RPG Markdown is an effort to create structure around writing game content and make it easily parsable.
+RPG Markdown is an effort to create structure for writing game content in a way that makes it readable, easy to write and easily parsable for extraction of data.

-It should be easy to write and read, transform well to pdfs and other text formats and handle storyline elements and flow.
+RPG Markdown introduces no new syntax to Markdown.

+RPG Markdown reccomends patterns that a writer should follow to allow parser to extract game data from a text.

 Consider RPG Markdown a dialect of standard markdown.

-**We'll use RPG Markdown to**
+**Some uses for RPG Markdown**

-- write campaign material such as adventures, world and location descriptions, scenes
+- Create source material for games and stories.
-- extract data and action points from flowing text (Stats from an NPC, skill checks in an adventure scene).
+- Structure a plot.
+- Save transcripts of dialogs and game session activity.
-- allow writeups of dialogs, session transcripts, manuscripts for LARPs or NPC dialog in an adventure.
+- Write manuscripts for plays, LARPs or NPC dialog in an adventure.
-- create templates for use with auto-insert macros
-- write blog posts
-- as part of chat functionality
+- Extract data about a game entities for use in bots, virtual tabletops, scripts and macros.

 **RPG Markdown should**

-- render well in regular markdown parsers
+- Render well in regular markdown parsers.
-- read wella
+- Read well.
-- work independently of FictionBoard

 ## The foundation

 RPG Markdown is a based on [Markdown](http://daringfireball.net/projects/markdown/) language by John Grüber.